better-internet/radworks-docs/docs/radicle.md

 Read more about our [vision for decentralized code collaboration](https://radicle.xyz/blog/towards-decentralized-code-collaboration.html).

-Radicle also features an [*opt-in* Ethereum integration][https://radicle.xyz/blog/integrating-with-ethereum.html] for unique global names, decentralized organizations, and protocols that help maintainers sustain their open-source work.
+Radicle also features an [*opt-in* Ethereum integration](https://radicle.xyz/blog/integrating-with-ethereum.html) for unique global names, decentralized organizations, and protocols that help maintainers sustain their open-source work.

+## How do I use Radicle?

+The best way to start hosting code on the Radicle network is to use the [Radicle CLI](https://radicle.network/), which helps you create a identity, initialize a repository, host your code on a [seed node](understanding-radicle/glossary/#seed), and share your project with others.

+> **To start hosting code the Radicle network, see our [getting started guide](getting-started.md).**

+Additional discovery and collaboration features are planned and under active development.

 ## How Radicle works